U.S. State AI Laws

 - ●Document everything.
 Impact assessments, risk management policies, audit results, consumer notices, and internal decisions about AI deployment should all be documented.
 Documentation is both a compliance requirement under most laws and your best defense in an enforcement action.

 - ●Engage your vendors.
-If you use third-party AI tools, you need documentation from those vendors about how their systems work, what data they use, and what risks they present.
-Colorado explicitly requires developers to provide this information to deployers.
+If you use third-party AI tools, you need documentation from those vendors about how their systems work, what data they use, what limitations they have, and what risks they present.
+Colorado's ADMT law and the EU AI Act both make vendor documentation a practical requirement.
 Start requesting it now.

 - ●Plan for the strictest standard.
 When requirements conflict across states, consider building your compliance program to the most demanding standard.
 This is more work upfront but avoids the complexity of maintaining different compliance postures for different jurisdictions.